Slime Rancher: Reception

 The Early Access version of the Slime Rancher received generally positive reviews.
 Heather Alexandra from Kotaku noticed some bugs, but gave the game a positive review, saying that "I'm not usually a fan of games with catharsis but when I return to my bright and goofy farm at the end of the day?
 I can't help but smile as wide as my slimy little friends."[sic]
 Steve Neilsen from Games Mojo awarded it 4.5 out of 5 stars, stating that "Slime Rancher is fun and addictive game, with a fun premise and cute creatures.
 The cartoon style graphics look amazing, and gameplay is clever and full of cute."

 The full release of the game got a score of 81/100 on Metacritic, with reviewers saying it had the ability to keep you hooked for hours.
 Reviewers also said it was relaxing and cathartic, but quite repetitive, and successfully taps into the addictive nature of farming simulators.

 By May 2017, the game had sold over 800,000 copies.
 By February 28, 2019, the game had sold 2 million copies.
 By January 13, 2022, the game had sold over 5 million copies.

 In Game Informer's Reader's Choice Best of 2017 Awards, the game tied in third place along with Forza Motorsport 7 for "Best Microsoft Game", while it came in second place for "Best Simulation Game".
 The website also gave it the award for the latter category in their Best of 2017 Awards.

 Accolades

+Film adaptation

+In August 2023, Deadline reported that a film adaptation of the video game was in the works within Dmitri M. Johnson and Mike Goldberg's Story Kitchen.